-- 3.6.1 All staff who successfully completes a venepuncture course are expected to keep their skills and competencies up to date as part of their role. - 3.6.2 All trained staff are expected to attend a yearly 'refresher support forum' which will be available for them updating their skills and knowledge. - 3.6.3 Refresher support forums can be booked by contacting the Trustwide venepuncture service at bsmhft.phlebotomy.training@nhs.net Additional support or advice can be sort from bsmhft.physical.health.training@nhs.net
+- 3.6.1 All staff who successfully complete a phlebotomy course are expected to keep their skills and competencies up to date as part of their role. - 3.6.2 All trained staff are expected to attend a yearly 'refresher support forum' with the aim of facilitating group supervision, updating skills and knowledge, and helping practitioners stay up to date with current practice.